csancheze/Technical-Documentation-Page/README.md

 # Technical-Documentation-Page

-HTML and CSS exercise for FreeCodeCamp a Documentation Page
+HTML and CSS exercise for FreeCodeCamp: Documentation Page